lawrencea13/LethalCompanyGameMaster/README.md

 # LethalCompanyGameMaster
 Essentially a gamemode for lethal company that allows the host to control how dangerous the game is by spawning enemies.

+*I know the code is disorganized and could be 10x better.
+Unfortunately, I won't be making it cleaner, the important parts are efficient.

 # Features
 - Customizable server name and round message
 - Optional modifiers such as infinite sprint(you only), infinite credits, and infinite deadline